Best Places to Live in Devon (2026 Guide)

 Best Areas to Stay

-• Coastal towns like Sidmouth and Salcombe offer stunning sea views and access to beaches.
+• Coastal towns like Sidmouth and Salcombe offer stunning sea views, beautiful beaches and access to beaches.

-• Countryside retreats near Dartmoor or Exmoor are perfect for walkers and nature lovers.
+• Countryside retreats near Dartmoor or Exmoor are perfect for walkers and nature lovers, set amidst areas of outstanding natural beauty.

-• Urban centers such as Exeter and Plymouth blend convenience with culture, ideal for those who enjoy history, dining, and shopping.
+• Urban centres such as Exeter and Plymouth are easily accessible due to excellent transport links and proximity to attractions, blending convenience with culture, ideal for those who enjoy history, dining and shopping.

 where to stay in Devon?